Customer loyalty is one of the most widely talked about topics today, and for good reason.

 When a customer opts into your loyalty program, you can begin collecting valuable zero- and first-party data about them.
 Chances are they’ll be more willing to share their data because they are already loyal to your brand.

-You can also offer points or special rewards to your members in exchange for non-transactional actions like filling out surveys.
+You can also offer points or special rewards to your members in exchange for non-transactional actions like filling out profiles or polls.
 This is a great way to uncover what they love about your program or areas where you can improve it.